Amalxy/1/README.md

 ## Rename this repository to publish your site

 We've already set-up a GitHub Pages website for you, based on your personal username.
 This repository is called `hello-world`, but you'll rename it to: `username.github.io`, to match your website's URL address.
-If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.
+If the first part of the repository doesn’t  match your username, it won’t work, so make sure to get it right.

 Let's get started!
 To update this repository’s name, click the `Settings` tab on this page.
 This will take you to your repository’s settings page.